cmu-db/noisepage/src/include/storage/index/design_doc.md

 Note that before the start of the second transaction, the building process should wait for all running transactions to terminate, whose timestamps are smaller than the commit timestamp of the first transaction in the building process (the transaction adding a new entry on index into catalog).

+In that case, there still exists a critical issue.
+Consider those very short transactions inserting keys into the index who starts and ends both between two transactions in the building process.
+If they insert keys into the index, the second transaction can see them in its snapshot and inserts them into the index again.
+That means there can be duplicated records in the index, which is not what we want.
+To resolve this issue, we use an additional mapping from the index to its status, which currently is only either in the process of building or not when the catalog shows the index is in the ```READY``` state.
+It is set to building when the second transaction starts and not building otherwise.
+When the status is not building, the transaction cannot insert keys into the index.
+When the status is building, the transaction can insert keys into the index.
+In that case, the duplication can be avoided.
+(Here we have the assumption that all modifications on index entries are deferred to the commit phase of transactions.)

 For uniqueness constraint, we does not allow building an index on a non-unique attribute or non-unique attributes.
 That means we will check the validity of the unique constraint in first transaction and abort the whole operation if violated rather than leaving an ```INVALID``` index in [Postgres](https://www.postgresql.org/docs/11/sql-createindex.html)

 The big advantage of the non-blocking manner is that creating index will not block any modifications on the table, but the building process may take significantly longer time.